bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/Cl-_1AyulzLmb7kh4MInlhCAEO/Documentation.md

-content of Cl- in the water sample
+content of Cl- in the water sample.